AntoniosMalak/spring_2023_vail-AntoniosMalak/Day_00/README.md

 ## Challenging, interesting, or exciting aspects of today's assignment
   Day_00 is exciting and interesting and I finished it.
-I didn't find any hard part but overall it's an exciting recap that covers all python, numpy, and pandas basics
+I didn't find any hard parts but overall it's an exciting recap that covers all python, numpy, and pandas basics

 ## Additional resources used